GlobalGrassyGroup/globalgrassygroup.github.io/docs/_posts/2023-10-10-ivohiboro.md

 {: style="text-align: center;"}
 <br>

-Among the grass formations where we sampled, there is a mix of savanna compositions in the north part: including *Loudetia simplex*, *Andropogon* spp., *Hyparrhenia* spp., and *Heteropogon contortus* savannas.
+Among the grass formations where we sampled in the north, there is a mix of savanna compositions including *Loudetia simplex*, *Andropogon* spp., *Hyparrhenia* spp., and *Heteropogon contortus* savannas.
 The main dominant Poaceae is *Loudetia simplex*, known locally as "Horo", which according to local people is the basis of the region's name "Ihorombe".

 <figure style="width: 1000px" class="align-centre">
   <img src="{{ site.url }}{{ site.baseurl }}/images/iv-blog/4.png" alt="">